 - Collaboration with software producers and contractors.
 The contractors need to take the lead and bring their sub-contractors with them.
 (Karl Redmond)

-The event was incredibly educational for me, CIMCIG doing a great job in attracting a talented crowd.
+The event was incredibly educational for me with a talented & knowledgeable crowd.
 Yet, I went away feeling slightly frustrated.
 Frustrated at the consultancies and the contractors who were, in effect, pushing blame back and forth and pushing on with their own agendas.
 In my mind both camps were only reacting to BIM and not pro-actively encouraging process change.
 Major projects were won and consultancies selected.
 The basis of consultancy selection (if there was that luxury) being… ‘well, they’re the consultancies we’ve always used’, an odd attitude to take given that their systems are incompatible and that duplication of effort was inevitable.

 In a perfect world maybe large contractors could pull together in a more collaborative way.
 And in perfect world maybe clients could bring in the consultancies, contractors and their sub-contractors to start to format some BIM standards across the industry outside of projects.
 And maybe in a perfect world progressing BIM compatibility and adoption across the industry could be a general goal and not be seen as an excuse to gain competitive advantage.